When cooking cornbread, many people search for alternatives to cornmeal. There could be a lot of choices, and some people might even consider Masa.

 Alternatively, you may make a delicious cornbread using both Masa Harina and cornmeal.

-If you’d like to make cornbread using Masa, you can follow these steps:
+If you’d like to make cornbread using Masa, check out this recipe from The Pioneer Woman.

 Masa is the primary component of homemade corn tortillas, tamales, and other dishes.
 You can also use it to make cornbread and a number of other foods.
 So, what is it?